ionescuv/learncf/exercises/4_deploy_the_frontend/problem.md

 ## HINTS

 When running in the cloud, the 2 components (web frontend and rest backend) are running in different containers.
 As a result it will be necessary to bind them together.
-We will do that in the next exercise.  by setting some environment variables of the NGINX server. (see `nginx.conf` if you to see how this is achieved)
+We will do that in the next exercise.